PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 11:17:53
+Last updated: 2024-04-08 11:18:26
-Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo
+Random Quote: Ties and no playoffs?
+Why do you even do this? - Jim Hopper